ann4ann/ann4ann/README.md

 #### You can see my CV at https://clck.ru/ifyUH
 #### My portfolio is here: https://ann4ann.github.io/MyPortfolio2022/

+But it's better to look at the repositories.
+I like doing projects more than updating my portfolio)

 <!--
 **ann4ann/ann4ann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.